 The number of people infected with whooping cough, including babies, greatly increased in 2011 and 2012.
-Because of the increasing number of babies infected with whooping cough and the risk of severe illness in babies, a programme to offer whooping cough vaccination to pregnant women was started in October 2012.
-Whooping cough vaccination has been shown to be safe for pregnant women and effective in helping to reduce the risk of the baby becoming infected with whooping cough.
+Because of the increasing number of babies infected with whooping cough and the risk of severe illness in babies, a programme to offer whooping cough vaccination to pregnant women was started in October 2012 to protect babies until they have their own immunisations.

 What is whooping cough?